mtkurbucz/LLT/README.md

 <hr>

 ## Description
 The LLT package implements the Linear Law-based Feature Space Transformation (LLT) algorithm, which aims to facilitate uni- and multivariate time series classification tasks.
+More information can be found at: Kurbucz, M. T., Pósfay, P., & Jakovác, A. (2023).
+LLT: An R package for Linear Law-based Feature Space Transformation. <i>arXiv preprint</i> arXiv:2304.14211.

 <hr>